My path in Geographic Information Sciences at Texas A&M University has

 Aug 2019 - Present

-Funded graduate teaching assistantship with responsibility to conduct undergraduate labs in Historical Geology and Maps and Mapmaking.
-I also serve as the PhD Vice President of the Graduate Forum, as well as a committee member of the student-run Geography Student Research Symposium.
+Funded graduate teaching assistantship with responsibility to lead undergraduate & masters student labs in Historical Geology, Maps and Mapmaking, and Advanced Cartographic Design.
+I have recently been promoted to an Instructor of Record for the Maps and Mapmaking course.
+I also serve as the PhD President of the Graduate Forum.

 Education & Experience